 Goodman says to remember that not all payment companies provide the same capabilities.
 You need to match the right payment solution features to your customers’ needs.
 To narrow down choices and find the right payments feature set for your client, ask questions such as:

-- Does your client use mobile point of sale (POS)?
+- Does your client use a mobile point of sale (POS)?

 - Do field workers accept payments?

-- Does your client offer services and accept online bill payment?
+- Does your client offer services and accept online bill payments?

 - Does your client want the ability to set up recurring payments?

 “Make sure the payments company has worked with businesses like your clients, they can avoid problems, and relate to the challenges they have,” says Goodman, pointing out, for example, legal offices, HVAC services, auto dealers, or B2B, all accept payment in different ways.
 Find a payment company with expertise in that market and that understands the baseline integrations necessary for accepting payments in those operations.

 2Only checking the references the payments company gives you

 Goodman says it’s also important to do your homework before entering into a partnership with a payments company.
 Talking with customers beyond the names of payments company-sanctioned references may provide you with a more complete picture of what it’s like to work with that provider.